sabinbajracharya/compose-challenge-week-one/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-My App is a Dog/Cat catlog app.
+My App is a Dog/Cat adoption app.
 You could if you want to scroll through the feed endlessly to see cute dogs and cats.
-The goal of the app is to build a puppy adobption app but good luck with that as the information is just dummy content.
+The goal of the app is to build a puppy adoption app but good luck with that as the information is just dummy content.
 But at least you will have a smile on your face while looking at the pictures.

 ## :bulb: Motivation and Context